ABSanthosh/SWENG-881--Course-Project/Readme.md

 **Graph Based Testing**

 For logic-heavy methods like `skipLines(Predicate, int)` and `writeRecord(...)`, we abstracted their behavior into Control Flow Graphs (CFGs) for our graph based testing.
-CFGs are used to abstract the flow of a section code into a graph in order design tests based on that abstraction.
+CFGs are used to abstract the flow of a section code into a graph in order to design tests based on that abstraction.
 CFGs provide a visual representation of often complex functionality.
 Once the graph is created, it allows for generating test cases that ensure coverage of a the nodes and edges of the CFG in varying combinations of traversal.
-The team selected edge coverage for our criteria, as, per the Canvas module, it ensures "that each edge is traversed at least once."
+The team selected edge coverage for our criteria since, per the Canvas module, it ensures "that each edge is traversed at least once."

-Graphs were chosen specifically for:
+More specifically, the team utilized Graph Based Testing for :

-- Complex branching or nested decision structures
+- Testing complex branching or nested decision structures
-- Risk of silent failure (e.g., skipping incorrect lines, misplacing delimiters)
+- Mitigating the risk of silent failure (e.g., skipping incorrect lines, misplacing delimiters)
 - Validating proper exception throwing on invalid or edge input

 JUnit was utilized to test both methods.
 [PlantUML](https://plantuml.com) was used to design the CFGs.
 The [Graph Coverage web application](https://cs.gmu.edu:8443/offutt/coverage/GraphCoverage) was utilized to further abstract the CFG into a standardized number node format.
 Mockito was used to mock `IOException` throws for CSVReader.

 **Exploratory Testing**

 Exploratory testing is a less rigid approach to testing that can be utilized to augment traditional testing approaches.
 The team’s exploratory tests began with defining “tours,” which, per the class slides, are “recommended testing charters.”
-By reviewing the listing of predefined tours, the team was able to brainstorm appropriate tests that were not fully covered by the previous testing (input domain and graph-based).
+By reviewing the listing of predefined tours, the team was able to brainstorm appropriate tests that were not fully covered by the previous testing.

 The tour themes were chosen based on: